Mythri-27/Mythri-27/README.md

 ---

-## 🗂️ Projects I Have Worked On
+## 🗂️ My Projects

-* **AId - Blood and Organ Donor Application** — A platform to connect blood and organ donors with recipients.
+* **Image-Classifier** - a CNN-based model to classify images with high accuracy.
+* **Vulnerability Assessment of Web Applications** — report on vulnerabilities in applications and provided proactive measures.
 * **Express.js CRUD Application** — Built a student management system with JWT-based authorization.
 * **Bookstore XML Project** — Created and validated a bookstore inventory using XML, DTD, and XSD.
-* **Responsive Portfolio Website** — Designed and developed a fully responsive personal portfolio website.
-* **Vulnerability Assessment** — Conducted vulnerability assessments for web applications, focusing on SQL Injection and XSS.

-*(You can list more projects as you continue building your portfolio!)*
+* **Employee Management System** – Basic CRUD operations with a MySQL database.

 ---